grzegorz-jakubiak/xml_to_json/README.md

 ## Code of Conduct

-Everyone interacting in the XmlToJson project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/xml_to_json/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the XTJ project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/xtj/blob/master/CODE_OF_CONDUCT.md).